 Can I take them with other medications?

 It largely depends on which other treatments you are using.
 These tablets may interact with painkillers, antibiotics, antidepressants and a range of other products.
-Let your prescriber know when completing our medical survey if you are currently treating any other conditions.
+Let your prescriber know during consultation if you are currently treating any other conditions.